elementor/elementor-developers-docs/src/cli/update-db.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-In some cases new Elementor versions perform changes in the database (e.g. migrate to kits, replace schemes with globals etc.).
+In some cases, new Elementor versions perform changes in the database (e.g. migrate to kits, replace schemes with globals etc.).
 Elementor CLI `update db` command will trigger the database update functionality using the command line.

 ## Command